ykw1987-sudo/BillShare/privacy_en.md

 ### 5. Tracking and Advertising

-BillShare does **not** engage in cross-app user tracking, target advertising, or share data with third-party ad networks.
+TripSettle does **not** engage in cross-app user tracking, target advertising, or share data with third-party ad networks.

 ---

 ### 6. Children's Privacy

-BillShare is not directed at children under the age of 13 (or 16 in certain jurisdictions).
+TripSettle is not directed at children under the age of 13 (or 16 in certain jurisdictions).
 We do not knowingly collect personal data from children.

 ---